Canned foods America grew up on

 1980s: Campbell’s Healthy Request Soup

-The health-conscious cans continued with big dog Campbell's and their Healthy Request range, then called Campbell's Special Request.
-The line launched in 1985 and was focused around heart health with lower saturated fat and cholesterol levels.
-Flavours included favourites like Tomato and Chicken Noodle, and the range is still sold today.
+The health-conscious cans continued with Campbell's and their Healthy Request range, then called Campbell's Special Request.
+The line launched in 1985 and was focused on heart health with reduced saturated fat and cholesterol levels.
+Flavors included favorites like Split Pea & Ham, Tomato, and Chicken Noodle, and the range is still sold today.

 1980s: Allens Popeye Spinach